-Below are examples of the most common errors that 2017/2018 Chevening applicants made in their application form.
+Below are examples of the most common errors that Chevening applicants have made in their application form.
 As a result of these errors, applications are deemed ineligible and applicants are not taken through to the next stage of the competition.

-If you have been informed of your ineligible status, please refer to the examples below to understand what error you may have made.
+If you have been informed of your ineligible status, please refer to the below to understand what error you may have made.